ctfs/write-ups-2014/asis-ctf-finals-2014/numdroid/README.md

     goto :goto_0
 ```

 In order to paste this into the Numdroid.apk, some changes have to be made.
-The Numdroid code already contains a cond_0 and a goto_0 so our code has to be changed to use `:goto_1` and `:cond_4`.
-Then, the method names have to be changed, resulting in the following:
+The Numdroid code already contains a `cond_0` and a `goto_0` so our code has to be changed to use `:goto_1` and `:cond_4`.
+Lastly, the method names have to be changed, resulting in the following:
 ```

     const/4 v0, 0x0